 The Logitech G910 feels rather cheaply made when compared to other mechanical gaming keyboards.
 The frame is all made of thin plastic and the keycaps have an unusual indented design.
 They feel a bit cheap like the Razer Cynosa keys.
 The finish is prone to oily shines and fingerprints.
 For a better-built keyboard, check out the Razer BlackWidow Elite instead.

-This keyboard doesn't offer great ergonomics.
+This keyboard has acceptable ergonomics.
 The wrist rest is fixed and is only useful for the left part of the keyboard.
 It looks like the wrist rest was only made thinking about gamers using their left hand on the board with the right hand on their mouse.
 This keyboard causes fatigue quickly when typing and is quite awkward for the right hand.
+If you want a keyboard with a detachable wrist rest, consider the Logitech G513 instead.

 This keyboard has a long enough cable to reach your desktop setup without any issue.